obsidian-tasks-group/obsidian-tasks/docs/Queries/Layout.md

 > - `urgency` was introduced in Tasks 1.14.0.
 > - `created date` was introduced in Tasks 2.0.0.
 > - `tags` was introduced in Tasks 4.1.0.
-> - `cancelled date` was introduced in Tasks X.Y.Z.
+> - `cancelled date` was introduced in Tasks 5.5.0.

 All of these elements except `urgency` are shown by default, so you will use the command `hide` if you do not want to show any of them, or the command `show` to show the urgency score.